 Below is a brief summary of standards and activities included in the NCQA accreditation:

-Quality management and improvement includes quality improvement program structure and operations.
-Health services contracting, availability of practitioners, accessibility of services, member satisfaction, disease management, clinical practice guidelines, continuity and coordination of medical care and between medical and behavioral health care, quality improvement for clinical care and service, medical record documentation and delegation of QI activities.
+- Quality management and improvement includes quality improvement program structure and operations.
+Health services contracting, availability of practitioners, accessibility of services, member satisfaction, population health management, clinical practice guidelines, continuity and coordination of medical care and between medical and behavioral health care, quality improvement for clinical care and service, medical record documentation, and delegation of QI activities.

-Preventive health is the process of adopting Clinical Practice Guidelines (CPG) and educating members and providers relative to encouraging preventable illnesses.
+- Preventive health is the process of adopting Clinical Practice Guidelines (CPG) and educating members and providers to provide care to detect and treat preventable illnesses early or avoid them altogether.

-More information regarding NCQA is available at www.ncqa.org.
+More information regarding NCQA is available at ncqa.org.

 MercyCare Health Plans and its board of directors are committed to using health plan resources and information systems to help our network of physicians continually improve the health care services our members receive.
-We continually work to promote and achieve excellence in all areas of service through continuous quality initiatives.
-In doing so, MercyCare annually develops a quality improvement program description, evaluation and work plan to provide a detailed review of how we evaluate overall effectiveness of our quality improvement program.
+We always work to promote and achieve excellence in all areas of service through continuous quality initiatives.
+In doing so, MercyCare annually develops a quality improvement program description, population health management strategy, quality and population health management activities evaluation, and work plan to provide a detailed review of how we evaluate overall effectiveness of our quality improvement program.
 We constantly evaluate how we can improve health care delivery, accessibility and member satisfaction with our health plans.

 - Heart attacks